 To eliminate confusion on punch list notes, it’s important to be extremely clear and detailed about the tasks so that work can be appropriately assigned.
-Ideally, the general contractor would oversee creating the punch list since they have in-depth knowledge of the project and know who will be performing the work.
+Ideally, the general contractor oversees creating the punch list since we have in-depth knowledge of the project and know who will be performing the work.

-Diaz identified some best practices to help keep the process streamlined and keep everyone on the same page:
+Here are some best practices we've identified to help keep the process streamlined and keep everyone on the same page: